 The Carolina Research Scholar Program aims to expand an undergraduate community engaged in research.
 Participants who successfully meet the program’s requirements are recognized for their contributions to UNC’s intellectual and cultural climate with designations on their transcripts appropriately termed Carolina Research Scholar.

-Find out more at the Office for Undergraduate Research.
+Find out more and read the research blog at the Office for Undergraduate Research.